harvester/docs/docs/host/host.md

 :::caution

 As of Harvester v1.0.2, we no longer support adding partitions as additional disks.
-If you want to add it as an additional disk, be sure to reformat it properly first (e.g., using `fdisk`).
+If you want to add it as an additional disk, be sure to delete all partitions first (e.g., using `fdisk`).

 :::